Grab your copy now: The Plant-Powered Plan to Beat Diabetes

 clock clock iconcutlery cutlery iconflag flag iconfolder folder iconinstagram instagram iconpinterest pinterest iconfacebook facebook iconprint print iconsquares squares iconheart heart iconheart solid heart solid icon

-Roasted Butternut Squash with Dates, Figs, and Pistachios
+Roasted Butternut Squash with Figs, Dates, and Pistachios

 • Author: The Plant-Powered Dietitian